shaileshprabhu95/threat-model/draft-ietf-dult-threat-model.md

 - **active scanning**: a search for location trackers manually initiated by a user
 - **passive scanning**: a search for location trackers running in the background, often accompanied by notifications for the user
 - **tracking tag**: a small device that is not easily discoverable and transmits location data to other devices.
-- **easily discoverable**: device is larger than 30 cm in at least one dimension, device is larger than 18 cm x 13 xm in two of its dimensions, device is larger than 250 cm<sup>3</sup> in three-dimensional space
+- **easily discoverable**: a device that is larger than 30 cm in at least one dimension, larger than 18 cm x 13 xm in two of its dimensions, and/or larger than 250 cm<sup>3</sup> in three-dimensional space

 # Security Considerations